 An orthosis is used to stabilize, relieve, immobilize, guide or correct limbs.
 This prevents or corrects incorrect postures and strains.

-When choosing orthotic shoes, it is important for the combination of orthotic and shoe to be right for the purpose and for the desired effect of the treatment to be achieved.
+When choosing orthopedic shoes, it is important to make sure that the shoe supports the purpose of the orthosis.
 There are numerous models with different designs.